 Hawaii's historic former capital Lahaina has been devastated by wildfires and its famous banyan tree has been burned

-A wildfire ravaging Maui, Hawaii, has killed at least 36 people and devastated the island's historic town, Lahaina, Maui County officials said Wednesday night.
-Lahaina was once the capital of Hawaii and is home to a number of historic buildings and an iconic banyan tree.
+The deadly wildfires in Hawaiia devastated the historic town of Lahaina, on the island of Maui.
+Lahaina was once the capital of Hawaii — home to historic buildings and an iconic banyan tree.

 History of Lahaina

-Hawaii was founded between 300 to 700 A.D. when Polynesian settlers traveled to the Big Island and named it Havaiki, according to a website for the historic town in Maui.
+Hawaii was settled between 300 to 700 A.D. when Polynesian travelers came to the Big Island and named it Havaiki, according to a website for Lahaina in Maui.
 Lahaina became the capital of the Hawaiian Kingdom in 1802 when King Kamehameha chose it and built a brick palace there.

 Lahaina remained the capital for 50 years, until it was replaced by Honolulu.
 As the capital, Lahaina was the government's hub — as well as being a center of whaling and fishing — and was home to many historic buildings from that era.